someengineering/fixinventory/docs/source/manual/discovery.rst

   ``query is(aws_account)``

-  It is possible to filter all found accounts by available properties.
+  It is also possible to filter results by their available properties.
-  Let us filter AWS accounts, that are either older than 2 weeks.
+  For example, let us find all AWS accounts that are more than 2 weeks old:

   ``query is(aws_account) and reported.age>2w``